-The focus is that all collected data is used for its specified purpose: all data is to be used exclusively for billing.
+The focus is that all collected data is used for its specified purpose: All data is used exclusively for billing.
 Passing this data on to third parties is strictly prohibited by law.
 This also means that there is no opportunity for investigative authorities to access data from Toll Collect regardless of what the investigative purpose may be.

-Principle of data economy
+The principle of data economy

 Data protection exhibition